rauthsuj/iot-reference-esp32/main/demo_tasks/quickconnect_v2_demo/GettingStarted.md

 ## 3 Build and flash the demo project

 For build and flash instructions, follow [3 Build and flash](../../../GettingStartedGuide.md#3-build-and-flash-the-demo-project) section of the [Getting Started Guide](../../../GettingStartedGuide.md).

+**NOTE:** If you encounter a ***stack overflow in task CoreMqttAgentCo has been detected*** <br>
+run `idf.py menuconfig`. navigate to Featured FreeRTOS IoT Integration → coreMQTT-Agent Manager Configurations, and increse the `coreMQTT-Agent task stack size` and `Connection handling task stack size` from their default values.

 ## 4 Monitoring the demo